 - HCFSA medical, dental, and vision expenses, and other expenses not paid by your Medical Benefit Option, such as Deductibles, and Copayments/coinsurance.
 Any amounts above the Plan's reimbursement rate for out-of-Network Providers may be reimbursed from your HCFSA.
-IRS rules specify the types of expenses eligible for reimbursement from your HCFSA - LPFSA- dental and vision expenses that are not paid by your Medical Benefit Option, such as Deductibles and Copayments/coinsurance.
+IRS rules specify the types of expenses eligible for reimbursement from your HCFSA. - LPFSA- dental and vision expenses that are not paid by your Medical Benefit Option, such as Deductibles and Copayments/coinsurance.
 IRS rules specify the types of expenses eligible for reimbursement from your LPFSA.

-Employees who elect participation in an HCFSA or a LPFSA will automatically receive an FSA Debit card.
-If you do not activate your FSA Debit card, you will receive reimbursement automatically when eligible claims are processed.
-You may have to manually submit some type of expenses.
+Employees who elect participation in an HCFSA or an LPFSA will automatically receive an FSA Debit card.
+If you do not utilize your FSA Debit card, you will need to manually submit expenses.

 The FSA administrator is Alight Solutions.
 The Alight Solutions website allows you to check contributions and account balances, view claim information, verify eligible expenses, upload receipts, download forms, access "Frequently Asked Questions (FAQs)," and manage direct deposit and automatic rollover features.
-The Alight Solutions Your Spending AccountTM (YSA) website can be accessed from the online Benefits Service Center website.
+The Alight Solutions Smart-Choice Account website can be accessed from the online Benefits Service Center website.